 After you’ve completed your initial round of keyword research, Quora is a great place to see what questions (related to your keywords) are most frequently asked, and in most cases you’ll also find answers.
 I don’t use Quora as much as the tools I’ve already listed, but it’s a great option when you’re stumped on content ideas and need inspiration.

-Using the same “kitchen accessories” keyword, I found an entire section in Quora where people are asking questions about kitchen utensils and accessories.
+Using the same “kitchen accessories” keyword, you’ll find an entire section in Quora where people are asking questions about kitchen utensils and accessories.
 You may have to take some things with a grain of salt, but scrolling through the questions and answers can help spark content ideas.

 8. Moz Local